shimlab/NanoSplicer/README.md

 # NanoSplicer
- A program for accurately identify splice juncitons using Nanopore data (both basecalls and squiggles).
+ A program for accurately identifying splice junctions using Nanopore data (both basecalls and squiggles).

 ## Keywords:
 Oxford Nanopore sequencing, Transcriptomics